 2. Secondly, it is absolutely important to ensure that you get the right medication for your condition.
 The best way to do this is to make sure that the doctor understands your condition.
 If you are afraid that the ingredients used in the medication could be addictive, inquire about alternative medication that contains less addictive ingredients.

 3. Prescription drugs normally have clear instructions defining the dose to take, the times to take it, and even the ways to administer it.
 Following these instructions is an important precursor for the prevention of drug abuse.

 For example, a drug that is supposed to be taken orally should not be taken in the form of an injection.
 Similarly, it would be inappropriate to take more than the prescribed dose of medication with the intention of increasing the drug’s effect.

 6. These days, there are lots of online websites claiming to sell prescription drugs as well as non-prescription drugs.
-Nevertheless, only a few of them can be trusted while the rest may even prescribe drugs that contain illegal ingredients, etc.
+Nevertheless, only a few of them can be trusted, while the rest may even have prescription drugs that contain illegal ingredients, etc.

 7. It is also crucial to dispose of unwanted and expired medication in the right manner.
 This is especially critical if you have teens in the house.
-Some medications come along with instructions on how to dispose of.
-For medication, that doesn’t feature disposal instructions.
+Some medications come along with instructions on how to dispose of them.
+For medication that doesn’t feature disposal instructions.
 In this case, mixing the medication with substances such as kitty litter and sawdust.
 Proper disposal of prescription drugs is also a good way of conserving the environment.

 9. Lastly, the prediction of drug abuse can be prevented by always keeping track of your treatment.
 This is a particularly good tactic for use at home.
 Keeping track of these prescription drugs includes regularly counting the remaining medication and making sure it is the right number.